 So instead of saying travel blogger, in most cases it would be more accurate to say travel blogger/photographer/social media specialist/digital influencer/freelance writer/…. you get the idea!

 Lesson to You: If you really want to travel more, you may be better off finding a better paying profession that you can do remotely.
-There are a million easier ways to make money than from travel blogging that will still give you the freedom to travel.
+There are a million easier ways to make money than from travel blogging.
+And that still gives you the freedom to see the world.

-Confession 7: Being a travel blogger can be really hard on relationships.
+Confession 7: Being a travel blogger can be hard on relationships.

 Lesson to You: Everything has a trade-off.
-Yes I may travel more often than most people, but you probably make it to more friend’s birthdays and are there for the important stuff more than I am.
-My husband was less than impressed when I missed his birthday last year to present at a travel conference in Turkey.
+Yes, I may travel more often than most people.
+But you probably make it to more friend’s birthdays.
+You’re likely there for the important stuff more than I am.
+Friends have been disappointed when I miss important life events.

-Confession 8: Many travel bloggers only talk business with other travel bloggers.
+Confession 8: Many travel bloggers only talk about business with other travel bloggers.

 Entrepreneurs outside of the travel industry provide a new perspective.
 They may also be willing to share more information since they won’t perceive you as competition.
-I met some fabulous women from the 90 Day Year conference that I I attended in Las Vegas, as part of the course earlier this year.
+I’m a huge fan of getting to know people outside your industry.

-Lesson to You: Regardless of what industry that you work in, ensure that you take the time to build your network not only in your industry, but also outside of it.
+Lesson to You: Ensure that you take the time to build your network not only in your industry but also outside of it.
 The advice and perspective you get from people outside your industry is invaluable.

 Confession 9: We Have a Hard Time Relating to People Who Don’t Travel

-I used to be an extrovert.
-I was really outgoing and could hold a conversation with almost anyone.
-After working at home alone with my two cats for almost six years and getting paid to do something I love, I feel I’ve become socially awkward when I meet people that don’t travel, nor have the desire to do so.
-Not don’t get me wrong, I can talk about other things besides travel, like world events, hiking, cats, pop culture, etc, but my small talk skills are definitely diminishing.
+I used to be an extrovert and I was outgoing and could hold a conversation with almost anyone.
+After working at home alone with my two cats for over seven years and getting paid to do something I love, I feel I’ve become socially awkward.

-Lesson to You: If you talk to us and we appear aloof, we’re probably not trying to be a travel snob who looks down on anyone with a normal job, we just might be socially awkward from working so much alone.
+Lesson to You: If you talk to us and we appear aloof, we’re probably not trying to be a travel snob.
+Most of us don’t look down on anyone with a so-called normal job.
+We just might be socially awkward from working so much alone.

-Note: these are my personal points of views about travel blogging.
+Note: these are my points of view about travel blogging.
 These will apply to many, but not all travel bloggers.